aknot242/nim-templating-lab-docs/docs/README.md

     ![initial state of selected augments](images/image-7.png)

 1. Click the checkbox on the **Rate Limiting** row.
-When you do, the template form builder will add a new step indicating there is an additional step needed to capture inputs for this new augment template.
+When you do, the template form builder will add a new step indicating there is an additional form needed to capture inputs for this new augment template.

     ![apply rate limiting augment](images/image-8.png)